Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: A few applications

 Therefore, we deduce from Lemmas~\ref{lem:Stab} and~\ref{lem:Translate} that $H$ embeds into $\mathcal{B}_{p,q}$ for some $p,q \geq 0$.
 We conclude from Lemma~\ref{cor:FWomega} that $H$ must be finite. \end{proof}

 \paragraph{Torsion elements.} Following the lines of \cite[Theorem 4.3]{GLU}, one can exploit the CAT(0) cube complexes we constructed in order to show that finite subgroups in Chambord groups are necessarily cyclic and to classify the possible orders of finite-order elements (depending on the arboreal semigroup presentation and the baseword).
-Because this is already done for asymptotically mapping class groups in~\cite{GLU}, we do not pursue this direction further and leave the details to the reader.
-In this article, we restrict ourselves to the following observation:
+Because this is already done for asymptotically rigid mapping class groups in~\cite{GLU}, we do not pursue this direction further and leave the details to the reader.
+In this article, we restrict ourselves to the following observation about pure subgroups, as defined at the end of Section~\ref{section:GroupLaw}:

 \begin{prop} Pure subgroups in Chambord groups are torsion-free. \end{prop}